philzook58/philzook58.github.io/_posts/2024-08-05-state_o_knuck.md

 Another intriguing option is the addition of an open or closed `Any` universe.
 One can define a datatype `ClosedAny` or declare an uninterpreted sort `OpenAny` that has injectors and projectors from all other types.
 Things that have to be generic can work over this type sometimes.
 Without auto conversions, this may be rather clunky.
 It is interesting the relationship between this Any type and type theory universes.

+Staging might be interesting to explore to remove overhead of the dynamic typing approach.
+Often the types will resaolve to something concrete.

 ## Context

 It would be nice sometimes to not have to keep repeating `ForAll([x], foo, bar, biz)` all the time and keep some lemmas in the `by` clause by default.
 One solution is to make local lemma wrappers.
 Could do something trickier or more stateful though.
 Not sure.